 The Music: Blues

-The blues is the music of the rural South arising near the end of the 1800s.
-It draws from a number of African-American traditions including spirituals, work songs, field hollers and ring shouts.
+The Mississippi River rolls through Louisiana, and this being the deep South, you know there’s some great blues music to be discovered.
+This is the down-home music introduced to the world by African-American laborers, and you can hear elements of gospel and old-school country in the sounds of blues, even today.
 The classic blues song is built around a "12-bar blues" chord progression with the lyrics following a pattern of a line sung twice, followed by a longer third line.
 Of course there's nothing rigid about the blues.
 Each song is as individual as its performer.

+The Louisiana blues origins can be heard in the music of the blues greats!
+Louisiana’s blues brought us Huddie “Leadbelly” Ledbetter, one of the architects of blues music as we know it today along with Robert Pete Williams.
 New Orleans gave rise to performers like James Booker, Snooks Eaglin, Earl King and the legendary Professor Longhair, whose weaving of Caribbean rhythms and the blues created New Orleans’ distinct style.
-Upriver in Baton Rouge, swamp blues took root under the direction of producer Jay Miller who recorded artists such as Slim Harpo, Lightnin' Slim, Silas Hogan, Henry Gray, Lonesome Sundown and Lazy Lester.
-The North Shore community of Pontchatoula claims Irma Thomas as a native.
+Upriver in Baton Rouge, swamp blues took root under the direction of producer J.D.
+“Jay” Miller who recorded artists such as Slim Harpo, Lightnin' Slim, Silas Hogan, Henry Gray, Lonesome Sundown and Lazy Lester.